Responsible AI Platform

 High-risk AI - EU sectoral legislation (medical devices, radio equipment, toy safety and comparable regimes): obligations apply from 2 August 2028.

-Watermarking (AI-generated audio, image, video and text): providers must comply from 2 November 2026.
+Watermarking (AI-generated audio, image, video and text): Parliament position from 2 November 2026.
+The later political agreement names 2 December 2026.

 Prohibited practices - nudifier apps: applies upon entry into force of the final text.